oksanabuzh/Structural_Equation_Modeling_Course/2022_SEM_course/README.md

 # Part 2

-Part 2.1: Assumptions of covariance-based estimation and adjusting for violated assumptions
+Part 2.1: Assumptions of covariance-based estimation and adjusting for violated assumptions [Video for the lecture](https://youtu.be/30bNyHE-bSs)

-Part 2.2: Model comparison and selection in SEM
+Part 2.2: Model comparison and selection in SEM [Video for the lecture](https://youtu.be/hWvdSvmmtuQ)

 # Part 3